nelsonombuya/alx-low_level_programming/0x14-bit_manipulation/README.md

 ### Question 5
 Function that returns the number of bits you would need to flip to get from one number to another.

+### Question 6
+Function that checks the endianness.
+Endianness being the order in which the computer reads bytes:Big-endian (BE) or Little-endian (LE).